MurphyUser022/crud_-_docker/README.md

 but the code contained in the controller manage well all these aspects including the update this code will be modified with time thank you

+and thanks to the Docker file, we can generate a Docker image of this program